Coenicorn/varsity-winners/DOCS.md

 ```

-`races` - An array storing data for each event
+`events` - An array storing data for each event
 <br>
 `version` - A string storing the current version